cainem/evo-sim/README.md

 Each selected organism creates one offspring.
 Death (b): Remove organisms that have been marked for death.
 Update Counters: Update overall round and population counters.

+Simulation Stop Condition:
+- The simulation ends immediately when any organism first enters the region containing the highest point of the map (the flagged high point).
+No further rounds are executed after this event.
+The simulation should record or display which organism reached the region, the region identity, and in which round.

 5. Reproduction Mechanics

 Reproduction rules vary by organism type: